-Our analysis sheds a new light on the so-called oversight duties of directors.299 For purposes of our analysis, it will be useful to distinguish between two types of managerial misconduct.
+Our analysis sheds a new light on the so-called oversight duties of directors.306 For purposes of our analysis, it will be useful to distinguish between two types of managerial misconduct.
 The first is directly related to the company's business.
 It will increase profits if undetected, but will result in corporate liability and penalties otherwise.
-When managerial misconduct leads to penalties, plaintiffs often file Caremark-type derivative lawsuits alleging that the board failed to fulfill its oversight duties.300 Delaware courts seem to have become more receptive to such lawsuits in recent years.301
+When managerial misconduct leads to penalties, plaintiffs often file Caremark-type derivative lawsuits alleging that the board failed to fulfill its oversight duties.307 Delaware courts seem to have become more receptive to such lawsuits in recent years.308 when management is valuable, a market canvass process is no longer a useful mechanism for price discovery.").

 The second type of managerial misconduct is not directly related to company business and might be costly for the company and shareholders.
-Examples include the allegations of reckless workplace drug use by the founder of WeWork, sexual harassment claims against corporate executives,302 and Elon Musk's use of Twitter.
+Examples include the allegations of reckless workplace drug use by the founder of WeWork, sexual harassment claims against corporate executives,309 and Elon Musk's use of Twitter.